Abhyudai1514/Scholarship-Prediction-Project/README.md

-# 🎓 Scholarship Eligibility Prediction API
+# 🎓 Scholarship Eligibility Prediction & Analysis API using Random Forest and FastAPI

 ## 📌 Problem Statement
 Educational institutions process large volumes of student applications, making scholarship eligibility evaluation time-consuming and inconsistent.
 This project aims to automate and improve the decision-making process using predictive analytics.